-For me, this is a crucial time to look for pretty planner notebooks that will fit my lifestyle for the next year.
+The end of another year is always a crucial time for me to look for a pretty creative planner notebooks that will fit my lifestyle for the next year.

 If you are anything like me, you’ll be scouring the market for anything planner or notebook related to finding the specific style that you most prefer.
 Worst case, you’ll be buying everything but still end up feeling like you don’t have the proper one.